dotnet/blazor/README.md

     git submodule update --init --recursive

-If you have problems using Visual Studio with `Blazor.sln` please refer to the [developer documentation](https://github.com/aspnet/Home/wiki/Building-from-source).
+If you have problems using Visual Studio with `Components.sln` please refer to the [developer documentation](https://github.com/aspnet/Home/wiki/Building-from-source).

 ## Developing the Blazor VS Tooling